joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-errors/handling-errors-example-custom-errors-application.md

 The FatalError class extends the custom ApplicationError class and defines three
 methods: the FatalError constructor, `getTitle()`, and `toString()`.
-The first method, the FatalError constructor, takes a single integer argument, `errorID`, and sets the error’s severity using the static constant values defined in the ApplicationError class, and gets the specific error’s error message by calling the `getMessageText()` method in the ApplicationError class.
+The first method, the FatalError constructor, takes a single integer argument, `errorID`, and sets the error's severity using the static constant values defined in the ApplicationError class, and gets the specific error's error message by calling the `getMessageText()` method in the ApplicationError class.
 The FatalError constructor is as follows: